 The following two links will take you the engineering calculations for each construction material, if you are so inclined.

-As previously stated, since an aluminum and fiberglass constructed hull weight approximately the same that these results could be viewed as the differences in performance between a steel and fiberglass hull.
+As previously stated, since an aluminum and fiberglass constructed hull weight approximately the same that the following Velocity Predictions could be viewed as the differences in performance between a steel and fiberglass hull.

 |